kushalk47/ArogyaAI/README.md

    * Doctor login: `/doctor/login`
    * Dashboard: `/dashboard`

----

-✨ With this setup, patients can book appointments and manage records, while doctors can use AI-assisted dashboards powered by Gemini API for efficient consultations.

----

-Do you also want me to include **sample screenshots (patient booking, doctor dashboard, AI consultation)** section in the README for better presentation?

 This entire system is a robust, modern **AI-powered Backend Healthcare Platform** built on the **FastAPI** framework, using **MongoDB** for data storage and leveraging external APIs (**Google Gemini**) and local models (**Faster-Whisper**) for core clinical functionality.